yanivnizan/knowledge-base/src/documents/docs/platforms/cocos2dx/Profile_MainClasses.html.md

 ##CCSoomlaProfile

 This is the main class that controls the entire SOOMLA Profile module.
-Use this class to perform various social and authentication operations on users.
+Use this class to perform various social and authentication operations for users.
 The Profile module will work with the social and authentication plugins of the integrated social provider (FB, G+, Twitter, etc..).

 <div class="info-box">Most of the functions in this class call relevant functions from the social provider's SDK, and do NOT return a value, but rather fire appropriate events that contain the return values.
 Read more about [Event Handling](/docs/platforms/cocos2dx/Profile_Events).</div>